 US Income, Payroll and State Taxes

-1. US citizens and residents are taxed on global income at graduated rates from 10% to 37%, with a 29.6% pass through rate generally applicable to unincorporated qualified business income.
-The top rate applies at $600,000 for married filing joint taxpayers (average tax = 27%) and $500,000 for single taxpayers (average rate = 36%).
-The other principal federal taxes on income are Social Security and Medicare taxes which are 15.3% of income up to $118,500 (2018) with the excess being subject to Medicare tax at up to 3.8% total at higher levels.
-US Federal income taxes are some of the lowest in the world with an average tax of only 8.7% on $100,000 of income and 13% on $150,000 of income.
+1. US citizens and residents are taxed on global income at graduated federal rates from 10% to 37%, with a 29.6% maximum pass through rate generally applicable to unincorporated qualified business income (due to a 20% deduction thereof).
+The top rate applies at $751,600 for married filing joint taxpayers (average tax = 27%) and $626,350 for single taxpayers (average rate = 30%).
+The other principal federal taxes on income are Social Security and Medicare taxes which are 15.3% of income up to $176,100 (2025) with the excess being subject to Medicare tax at up to 3.8% total at higher levels.
+US Federal income taxes are some of the lowest in the world with an average MFJ tax of only 18% on $250,000 of income.

 2. The US Internal Revenue Code (‘the Code’) also contains a federal alternative minimum tax (‘AMT’) at 26/28%, to the extent greater than the regular tax, imposed on regular taxable income with an add back of tax preference items, elimination of the standard deduction, personal allowances, state taxes and certain other itemized deductions, less an exemption which is itself phased out at higher income levels.

-3. All but 7 of the 50 US States and the District of Columbia impose state income taxes generally at rates up to 5-10% (the principal exceptions, being Florida, Texas and Washington).
+3. All but 9 of the 50 US States and the District of Columbia impose state income taxes generally at rates averaging 6% but up to 13% in NY & CA. The principal tax free states are Florida, Tennessee, Texas and Washington.
 State and local taxes include income, property and sales taxes, which in the aggregate account for 45% of all US tax revenue.
 Nine States have ‘community property’ rules deeming all income and gains earned during marriage to belong equally to the spouses, with an exception for separate property held prior to marriage or acquired by separate gift or bequest during marriage and not commingled with community assets (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin)

 5. Non US residents, referred to in the Code by the unflattering but ubiquitous term ‘non-resident alien’ (‘NRA’), are only subject to US income tax on their effectively connected US business income (‘ECI’) at regular rates and on US source compensation, dividends, royalties, rents, certain interest and other ‘fixed or determinable annual or periodical...income’ (‘FDAPI’) at a Code withholding tax rate of 30% reduced by 67 US income tax treaties to 0% to 15%.